7

 Helping with that immensely is Genesis’s philosophy of combining the obligatory large touchscreen with a rotary selection dial for the excellent infotainment system, plenty of shortcut buttons and physical controls for the climate controls.

-Front seats are comfy but set surprisingly high to make room for the battery.
+The front seats are comfy but set surprisingly high to make room for the battery.
 Tall people won’t struggle for head room, but the driving position feels a bit incongruous.
-Rear footwells offer enough depth so that passengers can sit with their knees at a natural angle, but ultimate leg room is less generous than we would like.
-The G80’s boot suffers the most from the electrification programme.
-There is a big hump at the back and, apart from the ski hatch, the rear seats can’t fold down.
+The rear footwells offer enough depth so that passengers can sit with their knees at a natural angle, but ultimate leg room is less generous than we would like.

 To accommodate the battery pack, the front seats have been pushed up by around 10cm, which creates quite a high driving position – fine in an SUV, but rather odd in a saloon.
 Head room isn’t really the issue – but if you are tall, you might feel hemmed in and perched over the controls.

-Our test car had the Executive Pack (costing £3020 on top of the £1580 Comfort Seat Pack), which adds rear sunshades, two screens for the rear passengers, heated rear seats and controls in the rear armrest.
+Our test car had the Executive Pack which adds rear sunshades, two screens for the rear passengers, heated rear seats and controls in the rear armrest.

 Remarkably, Electrified G80 buyers get a worse deal from their Executive Pack than buyers of the regular G80, because the latter also has ventilated and adjustable rear seats that fold in a 40/20/40 split.